-The revenue from sales of spare parts and components amounted to RMB22,535,000 (2021: RMB28,546,000).
-The revenue from sales of modified equipment and RMB14,363,000 (2021: RMB13,226,000).
-The decrease in revenue was mainly due to the decrease in the number of customers' demand for repair and maintenance of asphalt mixing plants and modification of Conventional Plants.
-The gross profit margin decreased by 2.4 percentage points because more competitive pricing was given to the customers in order to attract new customers during the year.
+The revenue from sales of spare parts and components amounted to approximately RMB34,094,000 (2022: approximately RMB22,535,000).
+The revenue from sales of modified equipment amounted to approximately RMB35,804,000 (2022: approximately RMB14,363,000).
+The increase in revenue was mainly due to the increase in the number of customers demand for modification of Conventional Plants and increase in sales order of spare parts and components accordingly.
+The gross profit margin increased by 3.2 percentage points because several modified equipment orders were with high gross profit margin during the year.

-Sales of RAP Crushing Equipment
+Sales of other Asphalt Speciality Equipment